SE Palmeiras: 2020: Treble

+2021: Defending the Libertadores

 On 27 November 2021, Palmeiras won the 2021 Copa Libertadores against Flamengo, with a score of 2–1, in a single match in a decisive confrontation held at Estadio Centenario, in Montevideo, Uruguay.
-Once again led by the Portuguese coach Abel Ferreira, Palmeiras managed to win the second consecutive title in less than a year - the first time they ever achieved such feat in their history.
+Once again led by the Portuguese coach Abel Ferreira, Palmeiras managed to win the second consecutive title in less than a year – the first time they ever achieved such feat in their history.

-Raphael Veiga and Deyverson scored the goals for the Verdão, five minutes into the first half and into extra time respectively.
+Raphael Veiga and Deyverson scored for the Verdão five minutes into the first half and into extra time respectively.
 Gabriel Barbosa scored the only goal for Flamengo at 72 minutes.

 As champions, Palmeiras qualified for the 2021 FIFA Club World Cup in the United Arab Emirates, and earned the right to play against the winners of the 2021 Copa Sudamericana in the 2022 Recopa Sudamericana.

 On 20 January 2022 the International Federation of Football History & Statistics announced Palmeiras as the winner of the Men's World Best Club Ranking of 2021.
 It was the first time a Brazilian club finished a year on top of this ranking.

-2022: trophies and records
+2022: Setting new records

-In January 2022, the Palmeiras U-20 squad won the traditional Copa São Paulo de Futebol Júnior for the first time, defeating rival Santos FC 4–0 in the final.
+In January 2022, Palmeiras' under-20s won the Copa São Paulo de Futebol Júnior for the first time, defeating rival Santos FC 4–0 in the final.
 This victory brought home the only major youth trophy that had yet to be won by Palmeiras, and served as the culmination of a sustained period of investment in the youth teams, beginning in 2013.

 In February 2022, Palmeiras played the 2021 FIFA Club World Cup and finished in the second place after beating Al-Ahly in the semifinals, and losing the final match 2–1 in extra time against Chelsea after a penalty confirmed by the video assistance referee.

 In March 2022, Palmeiras defeated Athletico Paranaense by 4–2 on aggregate and won the 2022 Recopa Sudamericana.

 In April 2022, Palmeiras won their 24th Campeonato Paulista after beating Sao Paulo FC in the Finals by 5–3 on aggregate, coming back from a 3–1 loss in the first leg.

-In November 2022, the Big Green won their 11th Campeonato Brasileiro after a solid season, having lost only two games (curiously the first and last legs of the tournament).
+In November 2022, Palmeiras won their 11th Campeonato Brasileiro after a solid season, having lost only three games.
 The trophy was the remaining possible trophy to be won by Abel Ferreira in South America.